+Hope Mohr Dance, Resident Company at ODC, recently "marked a huge milestone; a decade of creative collaboration and boundary-pushing art making."
+(SF/Arts).
 Hope Mohr is a choreographer, curator, and writer.
-In 2007, Mohr established Hope Mohr Dance to create, present and foster outstanding art at the intersection of critical thinking and the body
+HMD's mission to create, present and foster outstanding art at the intersection of the body and the brain. www.hopemohr.org

 All ticket sales are final.
 Performances, dancers, and guest artists subject to change.